microsoft/industry/retail/prereqs.md

 Microsoft Cloud for Retail (MCR) accelerates business growth by providing trusted retail industry solutions that integrate with retailers’ existing systems.
 It brings together different data sources across the retail value chain and uniquely connects experiences across the end-to-end shopper journey though a set of capabilities that deliver more relevant personalized experiences and operational excellence for sustained profitability.

-It's composed of indvidual capabilities which are built on Microsoft Dynamics 365, Microsoft Power Platform, Microsoft 365, and Microsoft Azure.
+It's composed of individual capabilities which are built on Microsoft Dynamics 365, Microsoft Power Platform, Microsoft 365, and Microsoft Azure.

 - Shopper and operations analytics
 - Unified customer profile